Introduction

 Adjusting for Inevitabilities

-- Expectations: Acknowledge that spillage and waste will occur.
-It’s an inevitable part of the mixing and pouring process.
+- Expectations: Accept that some spillage and waste will happen.
+It’s just part of mixing and pouring concrete.

-- Calculation Adjustment: Consider adding an extra 5-10% to your total concrete estimate to account for this loss.
+- Calculation Adjustment: Think about adding an extra 5-10% to your total concrete estimate to cover this loss.

 Uneven Subgrades